 This category includes revenue collected at the state level and redistributed back to local agencies on a per-capita basis.
 Revenue sources mainly include gas tax.
-The passage of SB1 Road Repair and Accountability Act in 2017 provided additional gas tax revenues.
-The increase in 2021/22 is largely due to transferring additional gas tax funds from street capital projects to street maintenance and lighting.
+The increase in 2021/22 and 2022/23 is largely due to transferring additional gas tax funds from street capital projects to street maintenance and lighting in the General Fund.